Albocoder/maekMap/README.md

-# maekMap
+# CS:GOMaps
-This repository is for CS:GO map of "Mehmet Akif" high school.
+This repository is for CS:GO maps I create over time when I feel inspired.